renelindsay/Vulkan-WSIWindow/README.md

     sudo apt-get install libx11-xcb-dev libxkbcommon-dev

+To compile with Multi-touch support, you also need the XInput2.h header:

+    sudo apt-get install libxi-dev

 Use Qt-Creator to load the CMakeLists.txt project file, and tweak CMake settings under "Projects" if needed.
 Compile and run the sample project.